tristanperalta/c3nif/docs/guides/getting-started.md

 ## External C3 Sources

-For larger projects, you can organize your C3 code in external files instead of embedding everything in the `~c3` sigil.
+For larger projects, you can organize your C3 code in external files instead of embedding everything in the `~n` sigil.
 Use the `:c3_sources` option to include additional C3 source files:

 ```elixir
 defmodule MyNifApp.Math do